Athletics & Rec

 McMaster Recreation has introduced a gradual return to intramural sports, with activities chosen based on safety considerations and the ability to deliver them safely without compromising the experience for students.
 Check back on the intramural web page for updates.

-Eating is permitted across campus except for in specific areas, such as instructional spaces, libraries, and some communal spaces.
-However, community members should limit their time with their masks off and keep proper distance from others.
+Eating is permitted across campus except for in specific areas, such as the libraries, and some communal spaces.
 See general guidelines of eating on campus below.

 Please refer to the Hospitality Services website for hours of operation.

 Based on provincial guidance and campus safety measures outlined by McMaster’s Environmental & Occupational Health Support Services (EOHSS), students, faculty and staff members are asked to adhere to the following general guidelines for eating on campus:

 - Limit the amount of time in eating spaces

 - If you are not eating, the library is a better space for studying, where masks are required

 - While not required, a minimum of 2m distancing is encouraged where possible